Azure-Samples/azure-batch-samples/Python/Storage/README.rst

 If you need more fine-grained control on installing dependencies, continue reading this section.
-The blobxfer utility is a python script that can be used on any platform where Python 2.7, 3.3 or 3.4 is installable.
-Depending upon the desired mode of authentication with Azure, the script will require the following packages, some of which will automatically pull required dependent
+The blobxfer utility is a python script that can be used on any platform where Python 2.7, 3.3, 3.4 or 3.5 is installable.
+Depending upon the desired mode of authentication with Azure and options, the script will require the following packages, some of which will automatically pull required dependent packages:
-packages:

 - Base Requirements

   - ``azure-common`` >= 0.20.0

+- Encryption Support

   - ``pycrypto`` >= 2.6.1

 - Management Certificate